-|Year of assessment (most recent)||Threat (pressure)||Condition score (state)||Action score (response)|
+|Year of assessment (most recent)||Threat (pressure)||Condition (state)||Action (response)|

-|2016||very high||not assessed||low|
+|2019||very high||not assessed||low|

-|For more information about IBA monitoring please click here|
+|For more information about IBA monitoring, please click here|

 The northern section of the site is formed by the deltas of the Louros and Arachtos rivers.
 It consists of brackish lagoons, a sandy coastal strip, saltmarsh, reedbeds (Phragmites), wet meadows, mudflats and remnant patches of alluvial forest.
 The lagoons are all used as fisheries.